KaiHaskell/Sprint-Challenge--Advanced-CSS/README.md

 ### Home Page - Desktop HTML & LESS

-- [ ] Take 10 minutes to review the code that has already been provided for you.
+- [o] Take 10 minutes to review the code that has already been provided for you.
 Take time to see how the home page was built.

-- [ ] Add a viewport meta tag to the head of your index.html page
+- [o] Add a viewport meta tag to the head of your index.html page

-- [ ] [Review the provided home desktop design file](design-files/home-desktop.png).
+- [o][review the provided home desktop design file](design-files/home-desktop.png).
 You are to build the missing navigation system and header image.
 You have been provided all content necessary in the [index.html file](index.html)

-- [ ] Navigation Styles: Use the `navigation.less` file for styling.
+- [o] Navigation Styles: Use the `navigation.less` file for styling.

-- [ ] Main Content Styles: Use the `home-page.less` file for styling
+- [o] Main Content Styles: Use the `home-page.less` file for styling

-- [ ] LESS Mixins: Create and use 2 different mixins to aid your styling.
+- [o] LESS Mixins: Create and use 2 different mixins to aid your styling.
 Use the `mixins.less` file for your mixins

-- [ ] LESS Parametric Mixin: create a parametric mixin that is used to create the `sign up` button styles.
+- [o] LESS Parametric Mixin: create a parametric mixin that is used to create the `sign up` button styles.

-- [ ] Use at least 2 parameters to create your button
+- [o] Use at least 2 parameters to create your button

-- [ ] Create a hover state that swaps the background color and font color of the base button styles.
+- [o] Create a hover state that swaps the background color and font color of the base button styles.

 ### Mobile Design